yonileibowitz/Blog/index.md

 - [Azure Data Explorer: Reference material](https://docs.microsoft.com/en-us/azure/kusto)

 ## Other things I think you should know

+The posts below will include examples and practices which combine Kusto's rich query and management capabilities, providing you with real-life and proven-in-production methodologies, for making the most out of Kusto.

 1. [Update policies in Azure Data Explorer (Kusto)](update-policies.md)
 2. [Advanced data management in Azure Data Explorer (Kusto)](advanced-data-management.md)